Deepakvishal77/Coditation-assignment---Deepak.S/README.md

-Extract the zip file and run the wordle.html
+Download the file and extract all the files.
+Run the application.html file in any suitable browser.
+Enjoy the wordle game.............